garslo/ao-doll-smuggler/README.md

 created and tested with Leingingen 2.2.0 (available on [GitHub](https://raw.github.com/technomancy/leiningen/stable/bin/lein)).

+### Running

+To determine the optimal drug-packing schema, run `lein run path/to/data/file.txt` in the project's root directory.

+### Testing

+To run the tests, run `lein test` in the project's root directory.

+### Input Format

 The program needs a suitably formatted input file.
 Specifically, any line equivalent to `max weight: <digits>` (up to whitespace) will be treated as the maximum weight declaration.
 Any line formatted as `<alphabetic> <digits> <digits>` (up to whitespace) will be treated as a doll listing.
 Any line not fitting these specifications will be ignored.
 See `resources/` for examples.

-To determine the optimal drug-packing schema, run `lein run path/to/data/file.txt` in the project's root directory.
-To run the tests, run `lein test` in the project's root directory.

 ## Options